 Summer’s are spent down the road, under a canopy of pines, maples and oaks, while we play host in a nearby campground.
 Just a few steps south through the woods takes you to the banks of Otter Laker where the boys swim and fish while I sit on the dock and knit or forage for wild plants to use as natural dyes and medicine.

 Whether you’re a brand new knitter or have been around since the dawn of fun fur (please tell me that’s not still a thing), we hope that our Upcycled Project Bags and knitting patterns become a part of your handmade story.

 Be sure to sign up for our newsletter.
 It’s a weekly-ish note filled with simple, down to earth knitting stories, along with plenty of hands-on information, too.
 PLUS you’ll be the first to know when we update the shop with Upcycled Project Bags, new Knitting Patterns and exclusive discount codes – available only for subscribers.

-PLUS, I'll send you my Free Pattern: Farmer's Market Hat
+PLUS, I'll send you a FREE PDF: Farmer's Market Knitting Pattern

 Your information will NEVER be shared.
 If you're already a SUBSCRIBER, just re-enter your email then check your inbox.